Baltimore Metro SubwayLink: History

-Farebox recovery is only 28%.
-This is comparable to other similarly sized systems in the continental United States, although low for international standards.
+The installation of underground cellular service in the Metro SubwayLink tunnels began in September 2021 and was originally expected to be completed by June 2022.
+As of December 2024, the work has not been completed.

-The installation of underground cellular service in the Baltimore Metro subway tunnels began in September 2021 and is expected to be complete by June 2022.
+Operation

 Route

-The Metro Subway has a single line that is shaped like a reverse "J".
-Trains head south underground from Johns Hopkins Hospital, turn west as they pass under Baltimore's central business district, then north and ultimately northwest towards Owings Mills.
-The route leaves its tunnel northwest of Mondawmin station, entering an elevated structure that parallels Wabash Avenue and the Hanover Subdivision.
-These tracks used to be part of the Western Maryland Railroad route.
-The route eventually leaves the older railroad right of way to enter the I-795 median, which it occupies all the way to the system's Owings Mills terminus.
+The Metro SubwayLink has a single line that is shaped like a reverse "J".
+Trains head south underground from Johns Hopkins Hospital, turn west as they pass under Baltimore's central business district, turn north at Charles Center, and ultimately turn to face northwest at State Center.
+The route leaves its tunnel northwest of Mondawmin station, entering an elevated structure that parallels Wabash Avenue and the Hanover Subdivision along the former Western Maryland Railway route.
+The route then enters the median of Interstate 795, which it occupies until it reaches the Owings Mills terminus.

-Trains heading for Johns Hopkins Hospital are referred to as "eastbound" trains, while trains heading towards Owings Mills are said to be "westbound".
+Trains heading towards Johns Hopkins Hospital are referred to as "eastbound", while trains heading towards Owings Mills are "westbound".

 Schedules

 A trip from one end of the line to the other takes about half an hour.
-Headways range from 8 minutes during daytime peak to 11 minutes late at night and on weekends.
-Trains run from 5 a.m. to midnight on weekdays, 6 a.m. to midnight on weekends.
+Headways range from eight minutes during daytime peak to fifteen minutes late at night and on weekends.
+Trains run from 5 a.m. to midnight on weekdays, and from 6 a.m. to midnight on weekends.

 Fares

-These are the current fare prices for MTA buses, Light Rail, and Metro Subway travel.
+As of 2024, the fare prices for MTA buses, the Metro SubwayLink, and the Light RailLink travel are as follows: